-Department of Business & Industry - OFFICE OF THE LABOR COMMISSIONER - www.labor.nv.gov
+Department of Business & Industry - OFFICE OF THE LABOR COMMISSIONER

-STATE OF NEVADA DAILY OVERTIME 2023 ANNUAL BULLETIN POSTED APRIL 1, 2023
+STATE OF NEVADA DAILY OVERTIME 2024 ANNUAL BULLETIN POSTED APRIL 1, 2024

-EMPLOYERS MUST PAY 1-1/2 TIMES AN EMPLOYEE'S REGULAR WAGE RATE WHENEVER AN EMPLOYEE WHO IS PAID LESS THAN 1-1/2 TIMES THE APPLICABLE MINIMUM WAGE RATE WORKS MORE THAN 40 HOURS IN ANY WORKWEEK OR MORE THAN 8 HOURS IN ANY WORKDAY, UNLESS OTHERWISE EXEMPTED.
+EMPLOYERS MUST PAY 1.5 TIMES AN EMPLOYEE'S REGULAR WAGE RATE WHENEVER AN EMPLOYEE WHO IS PAID LESS THAN 1.5 TIMES THE APPLICABLE MINIMUM WAGE RATE WORKS MORE THAN 40 HOURS IN ANY WORKWEEK OR MORE THAN 8 HOURS IN ANY WORKDAY, UNLESS OTHERWISE EXEMPTED.
 EMPLOYERS SHOULD REFER TO NRS 608.018 FOR FURTHER DETAILS ON OVERTIME REQUIREMENTS.
-THE FOLLOWING AMOUNTS ARE THE WAGE RATES BELOW FOR WHICH DAILY OVERTIME MAY BE APPLICABLE.
-THESE RATES ARE EFFECTIVE AS OF JULY 1, 2023.